mkarner07/mkarner07.github.io/_posts/2023-11-12-7-books-for-highly-productive-managers.md

 *<sub>The Art of War by Sun Tzu</sub>*
 {: .text-center}

 Sun Tzu’s book [The Art of War](https://amzn.to/3QRSzvj) is an ancient Chinese book about military strategy.
 It is a timeless classic that incorporates many strategies for historical warfare.
-Some even account the success of Napoleons first battles to the strategies and methods proposed in this book.
+Some even account the success of Napoleon's first battles to the strategies and methods proposed in this book.

-But why is there a book about warefare in the top management books?
+But why is there a book about warefare in a list of top management books?

 In some corporations the daily job might be close to warfare, but this is not what the book is about.
 Essentially, the book is not about how to fight.
 It is about strategic planning and leadership - 7 core strategies from the book can be applied to modern management and leadership:

 - **Know your environment**: understand the market, competition and industry trends.
 - **Adaptability**: strategies must be based on the circumstances and adapted to them.
-- **Know your team**: understandstrengths, talents and weaknesses of all team members.
+- **Know your team**: understand strengths, talents and weaknesses of all team members.
 - **Lead by example**: effective leaders inspire their team by demonstrating the qualities they expect from others.
 - **Exploit weaknesses**: identify competitors' vulnerabilities.
 - **Assessment of risks**: risk analysis and strategic decision-making to minimize potential negative consequences.